 In the weekly calendar view, where two or more jobs are allocated on the same day, at the same time, they are stacked or clustered–represented by a small black and white counter, e.g., a card displaying the black label with a white "2" indicates the time and date are shared by two jobs (they are stacked together to save space).
 Using a mouse, roll over the counter to reveal the stacked job cards and their details.

-To view a job's full details, click on the job number on the job card–this will open the job details view.
+To view a job's full details, click on the job number on the job card–this will open the job details view (or job page if enabled).
 To view the time allocated for a job, using a mouse, roll-over the job card and a tool-tip will show the start and end times.

 To view jobs that are long in duration (i.e., extend over two days or more), using a mouse, roll-over the job card in the calendar.
 The job card will expand to show the actual dates covered by the job.